Borber/Tran/README_EN.md

 -   single translation
     -   After selecting the text, quickly press the `CapsLock` key **twice**.
 You can make `Tran` lose focus and close automatically by clicking elsewhere.
 -   Multiple translations
-    -   After a single translation, drag the translation panel to make `Tran` automatically fixed
+    -   After a single translation, drag the translation panel to make `Tran` fixed
-    -   After fixing the panel, select other texts in turn and `Tran` will be automatically translated without pressing shortcut keys.
+    -   After pinning the panel, double-click a word or select long text `Tran` will be automatically translated
 -   Double-click the translation result to save the translation to the clipboard

 ## Recommend